Skip to main content

 Remember that the Marketplace is updated only by deploy operations, so you will need to perform another deploy operation in case you want to change the metadata visualized in the Marketplace.

-Since all Specific Provisioners must be idempotent, deploy operations are idempotent as well, so you can always re-deploy an already deployed data product to update its metadata.
+Since all the Technology Adapters must be idempotent, deploy operations are idempotent as well, so you can always re-deploy an already deployed data product to update its metadata.

 When changes are required to improve the data product or to fix some problems, the components' repositories (or the data product repository itself) can be edited accordingly, and a new data product release can be generated and deployed.
 Remember that only one deployment per data product and environment should be active at the same time, so if you are making some structural changes, you could decide to undeploy the current data product before deploying it again.

-After that, the release cycle is closed and the release gets frozen.
-To make further changes a new snapshot is needed.
+After the release promotion, the release cycle is closed and the old releases are frozen.
+To make further changes a new draft release is needed.